mufan-li/mufan-li.github.io/_posts/2017-12-30-poincare_inequality.md

 *proof (of Gaussian-Poincar&eacute; Inequality):*

-First we observe that a simply application of Efron-Stein inequality can reduce the problem down to $$n=1$$, i.e. it is sufficient to show
+First we observe that a direct application of the Efron-Stein inequality can reduce the problem down to $$n=1$$, i.e. it is sufficient to show

 \\[ \mathbb{E}^{(i)} \left[ \left( Z - \mathbb{E}^{(i)}Z \right)^2 \right]